stainii/EasyMail/the-story-behind.md

 ![The back button is not a physical button.
 The home button is, however.
 So she pushes the latter.](https://stijnhooft.be/portfolio/data/blogposts/building-an-app-for-my-grand-mother/back-button.jpg)

 * **Using a touch screen** is something that needs be learned.
-	* My grand mother has long nails.
+	* My grandmother has long nails.
 Touching something with your nails doesn't work.
 	* If she touches something, she presses the screen long and hard.
 This doesn't work either: the phone ignores hard and long presses.

 * **What is a notification?**
 	* We are used receiving, checking and reacting to notifications.
-My grand mother has never heard of it.
+My grandmother has never heard of it.
 	 > "What, I need to swipe down to see new messages?
 What's swiping down?"

   Jup, that's simply too complex...